Working with WebAssembly and WASI 0.2 components 2026-05-28

 There is still a lot that I have not looked into regarding WebAssembly components, but needs more exploration:

-- If I create a resource in JavaScript, how do I then "drop" it to clean up when I no longer need it?
-Offhand I cannot see any explicit logic for this, and so it may be necessary to export a
+1. If I create a resource in JavaScript, how do I then "drop" it to clean up when I no longer need it?
+Offhand I cannot see any explicit logic for this, and so we probably need to export a consume/drop method on any resource owned by the host (often the web browser) to allow the host to manually clean up when done.

-- Are there any competing approaches to pay more attention to?
+4. Are there any competing approaches to pay more attention to?
 How long until we get WASI 1.0?
-I would always aim to keep the
+I would always aim to keep the wit-bindgen layer as small as possible and separate from core logic so that it can be swapped with something else if needed in the future.

 Final Thoughts